ThuleanWizard/DilutedMutagens/README.md

+Tweaked to play well with Cataclysm: Bright Nights Ahead.
+Below is a copy of the original readme by the original author.

 **IMPORTANT:** Currently the mod only has diluted versions of the Feline and Lupine mutagens.
 This is purely because I can't balance the other ones, so I need someone to help me out.
 It's just a matter of filling out a google sheet with the relevant info.
 Once that's done, it'll only take me a minute to run a script that turns it into the finished mod.

 If you're interested in helping, please send me a message on discord (`Olaroll#2208`).